 A risk register is maintained at the College level which is reviewed in full at least annually by the Audit Committee and the Corporation and more frequently where necessary.
-In addition, high risks are reviewed as a standing item by the Audit Committee.
+In addition, high risks are reviewed as a standing item by the Audit Committee, with each Committee presented with details of risks relating to their terms of reference for review and consideration.
 The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
-Risks are prioritised using a consistent scoring system, with the system and associated scoring matrix reviewed and revised in 2021/2022.
+Risks are prioritised using a consistent scoring system.